-Pursuant to Rhode Island General Laws § 38-2-3(d), the Central Falls Public Schools have adopted the following procedure to help you obtain public records:
+Pursuant to Rhode Island General Laws § 38-2-3(d), Central Falls School District has adopted the following procedure to help you obtain public records:

-In order to request to inspect and/or to obtain copies of documents maintained by the School Department, we request that you complete the request form or otherwise provide a written request for records that clearly identifies the records you seek and state that your request is made pursuant to the Access to Public Records Act.
+2. In order to request to inspect and/or to obtain copies of documents maintained by the School Department, Central Falls School District requests that you complete the request form or otherwise provide a written request for records that clearly identifies the records you seek and state that your request is made pursuant to the Access to Public Records Act.
 A written request for public records need not be made on the form if the request is otherwise readily identifiable as a request for public records.
 A written request is not necessary for documents available pursuant to RI General Law 42-35-2 or other documents prepared for or readily available to the public.

-Requests to inspect public records can be mailed or dropped off at the Administration Office, 949 Dexter Street, Central Falls, RI 02863 and directed to the Superintendent’s Office.
-E-mail requests cannot be accepted.
-To make a public records request by fax, please contact the Superintendent’s Office.
+3. Requests to inspect public records can be mailed, e-mailed, or dropped off at Central Falls School District, 934 Dexter St, Central Falls, RI 02863, and directed to the Superintendent’s office.

-Central Falls Public Schools are committed to providing you with public records in an expeditious and courteous manner.
+7. Central Falls School District is committed to providing you with public records in an expeditious and courteous manner.